 There’s no one-size-fits-all approach to SEO (however much we wish there was).
 Some colleges will need to focus more on their keywords and content, while others may find they benefit more from local SEO.
 Keep measuring your success against your goals to check you’re heading in the right direction, and don’t be afraid of tweaking your approach.

 Most importantly, SEO won’t push you up the rankings overnight.
 It takes some time for your changes to pay off, but it’s a sustainable way to earn more traffic without spending a penny if you’re carrying it out in-house.
-If you don’t have the time or the expertise, find an agency that specialises in SEO for colleges and universities.
+If you don’t have the time or the expertise, find an agency that specialises in SEO for colleges.
 In the end, it’ll be well worth the effort.